bernardio5/bookie/README.md

 <b>Project organization</b>
 There are folders:
-1) classes: Python base classes: author, book, a directory scanner, code that parses the GB XML records, code that makes ePubs.
+1) classes: Python base classes: author, book, a directory scanner, code that parses the GB XML records, code that makes ePubs, classes that support LOC classifications.
 2) clipart: One of the scripts crawls the GB book data and copies image files out to a "clipart" directory.
 This is a sample, so you don't have to run that script before making books.
 All the images are from PG, and in the public domain.
-3) covers: Black-and-white images of old book covers, ready to be tinted and pasted on by the cover-generator
+3) covers: Black-and-white images of old book covers, ready to be tinted and pasted on by the cover-generator, again from PG itself
-4) data: templates and other data files; the Library of Congress classifications, to be used when I start making my library interface
+4) data: templates and other data files; the Library of Congress classifications
 5) formats: text files with samples of the different XML formats, along with text about my guesses about what they mean/do/get used for
 6) getData: instructions and helper files for retreiving PG data sets
 7) scratch: the directory in which the epubs are assembled.
 As checked in, it contains the parts of the last book I made.